Stochastic synaptic dynamics under learning: Discussion

 The success of the approach at hand opens a vast set of intriguing directions: Previous theory on recurrent plasticity (e.g., Refs. \citep{Ocker2018_951,Kossio2021}) should be revisited from the present point of view to justify approximations and find corrections.
 In such recurrent settings, one might need to go beyond the Poissonian-input approximation by applying the results on colored shot noise in \citep{Stubenrauch2024_041047} and on self-consistent power spectra in \citep{Dummer14}.
 When adding recurrent plasticity to the post-synaptic population in our setup, attracting rate states can arise which certainly impact memory, especially if one considers correlated training patterns.

 It has been experimentally reported that synaptic weights fluctuate even in the absence of neural activity \citep{Yasumatsu2008_13608,Statman2014_17}; consequently, one could also study an extension of our model in which the intrinsic synaptic noise is taken into account.
+While the change of sign of the drift coefficient {[}see \prettyref{fig:single_synapse_full}(b){]} has been experimentally reported, e.g. in \citep{Statman2014_17}, the non-monotonic dependence of the diffusion coefficient {[}see \prettyref{fig:single_synapse_full}(c){]} has to our knowledge not been reported and should be investigated experimentally.

 Another interesting direction concerns the recent finding that different transfer functions in multi-layer perceptrons give rise to qualitatively different representation (or coding) schemes in the feature layer \citep{vanMeegen2025_3354}; correspondingly, it would be quite interesting to study multi-stage feed-forward and locally recurrent networks of spiking neurons under STDP.
 When exposing the input and readout layer to data, as in the present paper, representations in the hidden layer will arise.
 It would be interesting to study the statistics of these representations.